Image

 Daher (SOCATA) TBM series

 The TBM series is a family of single engine turboprop aircraft, with the engine mounted in the nose.
 Originally, it was developed by SOCATA of France and Mooney of the USA, hence the designation TBM.
 It started with the TBM-700, but later versions bear different marketing names.
-It is similar in appearance to the Epic LT, the Kestrel JP10, Myasishchev M-101T Gzhel and the Piper Malibu Meridian.
-The TBM is characterised by a single air intake below the prop spinner, rectangular cabin windows (more high than wide), horizontal stabiliser placed aft of the vertical stabiliser and slightly dropped cockpit side windows.
+The TBM family is characterised by a single air intake below the prop spinner, rectangular cabin windows (higher than wide), horizontal stabiliser placed aft of the vertical stabiliser and slightly dropped cockpit side windows.

-The cockpit side window is one of the main recognition points of the TBM series.
+The shape of cockpit side windows is one of the main recognition points of the TBM series.
 Also note the location of the air intake and long nose gear doors.

-The horizontal stabiliser is attached to the fuselage behind the vertical stabiliser, further aft then on comparable aircraft.
+The horizontal stabiliser is attached to the fuselage nearly completely behind the vertical stabiliser, further aft than on comparable aircraft.

 Different versions